2 The Nix Package Manager

 Nix is a package manager that can be installed on your computer, regardless of the operating system.
 If you are familiar with the Ubuntu Linux distribution, you have likely used apt-get to install software.
 On macOS, you may have used homebrew for similar purposes.
 Nix functions in a comparable way but has many advantages over classic package managers, as it focuses on reproducible builds and downloads packages from nixpkgs, currently the largest software repository1.

-To answer that, let’s start from the beginning.
-To ensure a project is reproducible, you need to deal with at least four challenges:
+To ensure that a project is reproducible you need to deal with at least four things:

 The current consensus for tackling the first three points is often a mixture of tools: Docker for system dependencies, {renv} or uv for package management, and tools like the R installation manager (rig) for language versions.
 As for the last point, hardware architecture, the only way out is to be able to compile the software for the target platform.
 This involves a lot of moving parts and requires significant knowledge to get right.